nyakaspeter/Raven-Torrent/documents/api/getshowmagnet.md

-# Get TV Show Torrents By IMDB Id And/Or Query Text
+# Get tv show torrents by IMDB id or query text or both

 Search torrent links for tv show.